MicrosoftDocs/win32/desktop-src/DevNotes/wlpdgetlockdownpolicy.md

-﻿---
+---
-Description: 'Calls the library to get the security state relative to the host, and script or msi to be used.' ms.assetid: '4CCDA3B7-7661-47F6-A015-720BDEAEDBB1'
+Description: Calls the library to get the security state relative to the host, and script or msi to be used. ms.assetid: 4CCDA3B7-7661-47F6-A015-720BDEAEDBB1
 title: WldpGetLockdownPolicy function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WldpGetLockdownPolicy function